Parimal-3008/StockX/README.md

 ∗ Either clone the repository or download the entire zip folder.

-∗ VSCode is recommended to run the application but other editors can also be used.
+∗ VSCode is recommended but other editors can also be used.

 ∗ Make sure you have node.js and PostgreSQL installed.